 All students are required to take at least three credit hours of one foreign language to satisfy the General Education Program requirements.

 A student may select the minimum designated number of electives based on interests and major departmental requirements.
-Selecting required or free electives should be done in consultation with the faculty advisor.
+Selecting required or free electives should be done in consultation with the faculty Advisor.

 Transcripts submitted by the student from other institutions become the property of Delaware State University and are not reissued or copied for release.
-Requests for other institutions’ transcripts must be made directly to the respective institution.
+Requests for other institutions’ transcripts must be made directly to the respective institutions.

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-They are:
+The Family Educational Rights & Privacy Act (FERPA) affords students certain rights with respect to their education records: They are:

-Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar, Dean, Head of the Academic Department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.

-(2) The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
+- The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the University decides not to amend the record as requested by the student, the University will notify the students of the decision, and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-(3) The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.